btcsuite/btcd/README.md

 UNIX-like OS, the script `cov_report.sh` can be used to generate the report.
 Package btcdb is licensed under the liberal ISC license.

+Note that the main `Db` interface is not yet finalized, so it is subject to change.

 ## Sample Use

 ```Go